Festival Norma 2024

 performing: Anežka Kalivodová

 At the invitation of the Norma festival, visual and virtual artist NIVVA and Polish theater and opera director Magda Szpecht meet.
 The Czech-Polish team creates this project directly for the festival in co-production with Æfekt Productions, Komuna Warszawa and Pawiłon Poznan.
-The initial inspiration that gave the performance and its name is Bliss – a photo used as the basic wallpaper of the Windows XP operating system.
+Bliss is a performance that imagines the possibilities of relationship between a virtual being and its human creator.
+Using motion capture technology, we speculate about a future where digital beings may emerge with a sense of agency beyond human design.

 Terén & D’epog: Headbanger